 The Interdisciplinary Research Consortia

-A total of nine Interdisciplinary Research consortia have been funded through this initiative.
-Investigators within each consortium have developed integrated research projects, core services, training programs, and administrative structures to ensure consortium members work together fluidly and with a common purpose.
-Institutions where these consortia are housed provide administrative support for the goals of the program, ensuring that team members are adequately recognized and that boundaries between departments or schools within the university will not interfere with consortia goals.The consortia are designed to allow teams of investigators to self-assemble to develop an interdisciplinary approach to complex health problems.
-They are also designed to provide a new way of doing business at the NIH.
+A total of nine Interdisciplinary Research consortia were funded through this initiative.
+Investigators within each consortium developed integrated research projects, core services, training programs, and administrative structures to ensure consortium members work together fluidly and with a common purpose.
+Institutions where these consortia were housed provided administrative support for the goals of the program, ensuring that team members were adequately recognized and that boundaries between departments or schools within the university did not interfere with consortia goals.The consortia were designed to allow teams of investigators to self-assemble to develop an interdisciplinary approach to complex health problems.
+They were also designed to provide a new way of doing business at the NIH.

-The consortia are testing a new mode of program administration within the NIH.
+The consortia tested a new mode of program administration within the NIH.
 Although each consortium was designed as a single, integrated project, the individual components were funded as separate, but linked, awards issued by the most scientifically relevant IC.
-Therefore, each consortium is managed by a team of program staff, each of whom oversees a component of the consortium.
-Team administration at the NIH ensures that the appropriate scientific expertise to guide the consortia is available.
-This level of trans-NIH cooperation in the management of complex projects is new for the NIH and promises to provide a mechanism for increased collaboration in the future.
+Therefore, each consortium was managed by a team of program staff, each of whom oversees a component of the consortium.
+Team administration at the NIH ensured that the appropriate scientific expertise to guide the consortia was available.
+This level of trans-NIH cooperation in the management of complex projects was new for the NIH and promised to provide a mechanism for increased collaboration in the future.

 THE INTERDISCIPLINARY RESEARCH TRAINING INITIATIVES

 The training initiatives were developed to provide interdisciplinary training to investigators at all career stages.
 Investigators trained in one discipline were therefore given the opportunity to learn a new discipline and merge it with their prior training to forge new interdisciplinary approaches.